Menditect/documentation/additional/02-bestpractice/unittest.md

 ## Definition

 A unit test in MTA is a test that executes a single microflow, and creates the necessary data in order to do so.

+Menditect advises to start with building Unit tests when introducing Menditect Test Automation, given it's characteristics.

 ## Characteristics